Denny Hamlin wins marathon race for his first Coca-Cola 600 victory

 But a whole lot happened in between.

-The race was the longest in NASCAR Cup Series history, at 413 laps.
+The race was the longest in NASCAR Cup Series history, at 413 laps, taking two overtimes to complete.

 Wrecks were plenty, from Ryan Blaney catching grass and collecting a dozen cars on his way out, to a late-night flip by Chris Buescher, who would be ok.